Smithsonian American Art Museum Research Fellowships

 - The Joshua C. Taylor Fellowship is intermittently awarded and is supported by alumni and friends in memory of the museum’s former director and founder of the fellowship program.
 Contribute to this fund

-- The William H. Truettner Fellowship provides for six months of research in recognition of Mr. Truettner’s career of nearly fifty years as a curator of painting and sculpture at SAAM.
-Residencies should take place June–December 2024 or January–August 2025.
+- The William H. Truettner Fellowship provides for six months of research in honor of SAAM’s late curator emeritus whose career at the museum spanned nearly fifty years.
+Residencies should take place June–December 2026 or January–August 2027.
 Contribute to this fund

 - The Windgate Foundation supports a yearlong fellowship for the study of American craft.